-The literature on multiple regression with increasingly many parameters dates back at least to Huber (1973).
+The literature on multiple regression with increasingly many parameters dates back at least to Huber (1973) but the sequence of experiments considered by Le Cam (1960) is an even earlier reference to models that evolve with sample size, see van der Vaart (2002) for a discussion.
 Portnoy (1984, 1985) studied more general M-estimates of linear regression with growing dimension, and Andrews (1985) also stressed that frequently the choice of regressors is motivated more by degrees of freedom constraints than actual economic theory, hence the appeal of a theory that permits the number of regressors to be related to sample size.
 While practitioners can adopt an attitude that permits precise estimation of larger models with more data, arrival at a parsimonious model requires rules of inference.
-Testing of approximate models also requires such rules, e.g. Berk (1974) considered time series autoregressions with increasing dimension while Robinson (1979) studied models with increasing dimension as approximations to infinite distributed lag systems.
+Testing of approximate models also requires such rules, e.g. Berk (1974) considered time series autoregressions with increasing dimension while Robinson (1979) studied models with increasing dimension to infinite distributed lag systems.
 More recently, Robinson (2003) examined the problem of estimating the parameters of a single equation in a system of increasingly many equations.
-A very recent development is interest in spatial autoregressions (SAR) with increasing dimension, treated in Gupta and Robinson (2015a,b), the latter paper permitting a nonlinear regression component of increasing dimension.
+A very recent development is interest in spatial autoregressions (SAR) with increasing dimension, treated in Gupta and Robinson (2015, 2018), the latter paper permitting a nonlinear regression component of increasing dimension.
 They point out that SAR models can sometimes give rise to increasing parameter asymptotics quite naturally.

 An important context in which models of increasing dimension are estimated is series estimation of nonparametric regression, where a nonparametric regression function is approximated by a growing number of basis functions whose coefficients need to be estimated, see e.g. Andrews (1991), Newey (1997).
 These models and such an estimation strategy offer an attractive role for inferential rules based on increasingly many restrictions.
-One use, explored for instance by Eubank and Spiegelman (1990), Wooldridge (1992), Yatchew (1992) and Hong and White (1995) is to test regression function specification, providing an alternative to kernel based nonparametric specification testing, cf. Fan and Li (1996), Zheng (1996) and Lavergne and Vuong (2000).
+One use, explored for instance by Eubank and Spiegelman (1990), Wooldridge (1992), Hong and White (1995) and Donald, Imbens, and Newey (2003) is to test regression function specification, providing an alternative to kernel based nonparametric specification testing, see e.g. Fan and Li (1996), Zheng (1996) and Lavergne and Vuong (2000).
 We also provide such tests, but our general results have some differences.
-We avoid normality of disturbances (Eubank and Spiegelman (1990)), sample splitting (Wooldridge (1992), Yatchew (1992)) and do not not impose that the data be generated from an iid process (Hong and White (1995)).
+We avoid normality of disturbances (Eubank and Spiegelman (1990)), sample splitting (Yatchew (1992)) and do not not impose that the data be generated from an iid process (Wooldridge (1992), Hong and White (1995), Donald et al. (2003)).
 Additionally we base our test statistics on the trinity of tests, which can provide as simple, or even simpler, inference than the sums of squares based statistics of Hong and White (1995).
 Our approach can handle a variety of interesting cases.
 These include, but are not limited to, tests of significance of nonparametric regressions, tests of linearity against a nonparametric alternative and tests of a partially linear model against a fully nonparametric alternative.
+Hong and White (1995) offer more alternatives to test against, indeed even nonlinear parametric alternatives, but unlike that paper our focus is not on series based nonparametric specification alone.
 Another use that we propose is in testing the unknown specification of the error distribution in the semiparametric series-based adaptive estimation techniques employed by, e.g., Beran (1976), Newey (1988) and Robinson (2005, 2010).
+The motivation of our tests is rather different from work such as Chen and Pouzo (2015), which focuses on inference on a functional in a conditional moment model with an infinite dimensional parameter that is not of primary interest, or Shen and Shi (2005), wherein there is an infinite dimensional nuisance parameter and interest lies in known functionals.